plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/Feature_Extractor.md

 The example metamer shown in this notebook takes about 15 minutes to synthesize on a GPU.
 Thus, instead of performing synthesis in this notebook, we have cached the result of it online and only download them for investigation.

-Additionally, while you can normally call {func}`~plenoptic.Metamer.synthesize` again to pick up where we left out, the cached version of the results shown here discarded the optimizer's state dict (to reduce the size on disk).
-Thus, calling `met.synthesize(100)` with one of our cached and loaded metamer objects **will not** give the same result as calling `met.synthesize(12100)` with a new metamer object initialized as shown in this notebook.

 :::